rdv821/seal/docs/source/grammar/grammar.md

 ```

 ## Subject
-The subject is an entity (person or application or system or service) that can make a request for an action or operation on a resource.
+The subject describes the person or group attempting to take an action.

 Examples of subject clauses include:
 ```